cedricwalter/cedricwalter.github.io/_posts/development/2010-02-03-install-atlassian-confluence-in-15-minutes.md

 [![confluence.logo](/assets/images/2010/02/confluence.logo_thumb.jpg "confluence.logo")](/assets/images/2010/02/confluence.logo_2.jpg)

 In this small post, you will learn how to install [Atlassian Confluence](http://www.atlassian.com/software/confluence/) in no more than 15 minutes.
-It do not replace the online installations manual (The [Confluence Installation Guide](http://confluence.atlassian.com/display/DOC/Confluence+Installation+Guide) is for people who are installing Confluence for the first time.
-Check the [requirements](http://confluence.atlassian.com/display/DOC/System+Requirements) and [supported platforms](http://confluence.atlassian.com/display/DOC/Supported+Platforms), then [download](http://www.atlassian.com/software/confluence/ConfluenceDownloadCenter.jspa) and [install Confluence](http://confluence.atlassian.com/display/DOC/Confluence+Installation+Guide)), but mainly **complement it**, with some of the best #Linux practices (**ADDED** points).
+It do not replace the online installations manual (The [Confluence Installation

 ## How to install Atlassian Confluence in 15 minutes